Nisha-d7/WP2_Lab1/README.md

 https://nextjs.org/learn/react-foundations

 #Explanation

 React & Next.js

 React

 React is a JavaScript library for building interactive user interfaces.

-User interfaces (UI) means, the elements that users see and interact with on-screen basically, the parts of a website that users interact with like buttons, forms, navigation bars, etc.
+User interfaces (UI) means the elements that users see and interact with on-screen — basically, the parts of a website that users interact with like buttons, forms, navigation bars, etc.

-By library means, React provides helpful functions (APIs) to build UI, but leaves it up to the developer where to use those functions in their application.
+By library, it means React provides helpful functions (APIs) to build UI but leaves it up to the developer where to use those functions in their application.

 Next.js
-Next.js is a React framework that gives building blocks to create web applications means it comes with built-in tools and features that make it easier to develop web applications.
+Next.js is a React framework that gives building blocks to create web applications — it comes with built-in tools and features that make it easier to develop web applications.

-Framework means Next.js handles the tooling and configuration needed for React, and provides additional structure, features, and optimizations for application.
+Framework means Next.js handles the tooling and configuration needed for React and provides additional structure, features, and optimizations for applications.

-React is used to build UI, then incrementally adopt Next.js features to solve common application requirements such as routing, data fetching, and caching - all while improving the developer and end-user experience.
+React is used to build UI, then incrementally adopt Next.js features to solve common application requirements such as routing, data fetching, and caching — all while improving the developer and end-user experience.

 So we can use React and Next.js to build fully interactive, highly dynamic, and performant web applications.

 Rendering User Interfaces (UI)

 When a user opens a web page, the browser gets an HTML file from the server.

 The browser then creates a structure called the DOM (Document Object Model), which is a tree-like representation of all the HTML elements on the page.

 JavaScript and DOM methods can be used to interact with this structure — like listening to clicks, updating content, or changing styles.
 This is what allows web apps to be interactive and dynamic.

 Updating UI with JavaScript and React